Who Won the Presidential Debate? Edward Bernays!

 We’ve fallen a long way from those first TV debates when John Kennedy and Richard Nixon didn’t snap at each other but looked into the camera and addressed the American public.
 It was conducted by a group of TV journalists, with a moderator seated between the two candidates.
 At times, it was almost like a trial, at one point with Kennedy responding to a question about his experience.
 When he finished, Nixon was asked for a response, and he said, “I have no response.”
 Nixon then took and responded to the next question, which was directed at him.

 It was obvious then, from both candidates’ demeanor and tone, it was a serious time, and both men really seemed to take the president’s responsibilities seriously and with understanding.
 Later, of course, we realized they too were feeding us Bernays.

 Yet it would be nice to see candidates someday partake in actual, traditional debates, where they take on one issue, state their views at length, then rebut each other directly to the people.

 And wouldn’t it be nice to move past Bernays and let the American people hear from more than the Chosen Two, and experience views of other political parties too, as they do in Europe?
 Democracy Now! on its TV news program took a shot at that last night.
 It would delay the debate broadcast segments long enough so that candidates from the Green Party and Justice Party could spend two minutes each also commenting on issues covered by Obama and Romney.

 Americans deserve more of that.

 Roger Armbrust's articles and columns have covered labor and management, Congressional legislation, and federal court cases, including appeals to the U.S. Supreme Court.
 He formerly served as national news editor of Back Stage in New York City, where he also taught a professional writing course at New York University.
 His recent book of sonnets -- oh, touch me there: Love Sonnets -- is available from Amazon and other book sites.
-He is a co-curator of The Clyde Fitch Report.
+He is an Associate Curator of The Clyde Fitch Report.